-We invite you to engage with ACAPT to define and deliver excellence and innovation in academic physical therapy:
+We invite you to volunteer and get involved with ACAPT as we all strive for continuous improvement and innovation in academic physical therapy:

-- ACAPT's eight consortia are forums to focus on specific areas of shared
+- ACAPT's consortia are forums to focus on specific areas of shared interest.

 - When necessary for ongoing tasks, we've developed standing committees.